 In August 2020, we completed a private debt offering of \$400 million aggregate principal amount of our 7.875% Senior Secured Notes due August 2025 (the "Notes").
-The terms of the Notes are governed by an indenture, dated as of August 7, 2020 (the "Indenture"), among us, the guarantors party thereto and U.S. Bank, National Association, as trustee and collateral agent (the "Collateral Agent").
-The net proceeds of the Notes were used (i) to repay the \$300 million that was outstanding under our prior term loan facility that was due in 2022 (the "Term Loan"), (ii) to pay related fees and expenses and (iii) for general corporate purposes.
+The net proceeds of the Notes were used (i) to repay the \$300 million that was outstanding under our prior term loan facility that was due in 2022, (ii) to pay related fees and expenses and (iii) for general corporate purposes.